 Picking the wrong niche is the number one reason people quit their blogs.
-So let’s take the time to pick a niche you love and a niche that makes money.
+So it's important to choose a profitable niche so you can start making money from the jump.

-To pick the perfect niche you need to find a blog topic you are passionate about, you're knowledgeable about and is profitable.
+To pick the perfect niche you need to find a blog topic that interests you, that you're knowledgeable about, and that is profitable.

 If you miss any one of these - you will quit.